Emveez/aimkeyDetection/README.md

 # Aimkey based on object detection algorithm
-This project aims to create an objecte detection type aimkey on Linux.
+This project aims to create an object detection type aimkey on Linux.
 It's based on [Darknet](https://pjreddie.com/darknet/) framework and does not read and write to any process memory as conventional external aimkeys.
 The logic behind the aimkey is that we capture a screenshot and pass is to the detection algorithm which returns the coordinates of a person object with the highest probability, then set the aim to this location.

-For screenshot and mousebutton state the Xlib are used and for relative mouse move the device uinput is used.
+For screenshot and mouse button state the Xlib is used and for relative mouse move the device uinput is used.

 ### Dependencies
 * CUDA (Tested with Cuda 8.0)